From Consultation to Recovery

 From there you will enter the operating room where your surgery will take place.
 When you wake up, you will be in the recovery room with a private nurse taking care of you.
 When you are awake and being prepared for discharge, your support person will be contacted to come and pick you up.
 The nurse will give them detailed instructions regarding your post-operative care and will set up your first postoperative appointment.
 If home nursing care is required, the details of your visits will be outlined at this time.

 YOU MUST HAVE A RESPONSIBLE ADULT WITH YOU FOR 24 HOURS, AS YOU ARE LEGALLY IMPAIRED!
 With some surgical procedures it is strongly recommended that you have home support 24/7 for a minimum of three to five days post-op.

 All your post-op care will take place in our clinic with one of our nurses.
 Each procedure is specific in terms of timing and the number of visits required.

 Your nurse will be an excellent resource to you during your recovery stage.
 She will provide necessary dressing changes, post-operative instructions, and assistance with any questions or concerns related to your surgery.

 Once this early post-operative phase is complete, your long-term follow up appointment with your surgeon will be scheduled.
 Again, the timing for this visit is procedure specific; our post-op nurse will direct you in this regard.

 Dr. Smith sees surgical patients for long term follow up between three and five months from surgery.
 Your post operative photographs will be taken at this time.
-Dr. Robinson sees surgical patients approximately 6 weeks post-operatively and again between three and five months.

 It is our pleasure being involved in helping you meet your surgical goals.
 We recommend you provide feedback about your surgical experience, so we can continue to provide the best quality of care.